VicenteFL/TestApp/README.md

-# TestApp
+# TestApp :iphone:
-Test application with Ionic FrameWork 4 (Angular).
-This trial was used to try different features of Ionic before its implementation in my Master Thesis, "Análisis y diseño de herramientas para la transformación digital usando aplicaciones multiplataforma".
+_Test application with Ionic FrameWork 4 (Angular).
+This trial was used to try different features of Ionic before its implementation in my Master Thesis, "Análisis y diseño de herramientas para la transformación digital usando aplicaciones multiplataforma"._

-## Screenshots :iphone:
+## Screenshots

 Some screenshots of the Test application.